chef/automate/components/automate-chef-io/content/docs/backup.md

 Success: Created backup 20180518010336
 ```

-## Storing Backups in a Single-file Archive for Airgapped Installations
+### Storing a Filesystem Backup in a Single-file Archive
+Some users prefer to store backups offline in single-file archives.
+Such archives must
+include both the configuration data and the reporting data contained in the standard
+backup.

-The backup directory contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
+The [configured]({{< ref "backup.md#backup-to-filesystem" >}}) backup directory contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
-You will need to archive both of these directory types in any offline backups you create.
+You will need to archive both of these directory types in any single-file backups you create.

-By default, the backup directory will be located at `/var/opt/chef-automate/backups`.
 A timestamp-based directory can be distinguished from the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.

 ## Listing Backups